flagcamp-pegasus/TravelPlanner/README.md

 *Definition of key words*
-- interest points(景点): all the provided points regradless of the categories.
+- spots of interest(景点): all the provided points regradless of the categories.
 - liked points:all the points user selected regardless of the categories.
 - function: describe the function of the button/icon
 - vistor: anyone visit the website without an account.